Canadian Occupational Projection System (COPS)

 The future long-term trends in Canada’s economic growth and industrial structure will be heavily influenced by demographic developments, namely population aging and higher immigration.
 Such demographic changes are projected to have a major influence in the long-term evolution of Canada's labour force, employment, potential output, final domestic demand and, ultimately, the industrial composition of the economy.
 Technological progress is an additional factor influencing the industrial and occupational structure of the economy, as its impact on productivity is affecting labour demand by industry and occupation, while transforming the task and skill composition of employment across the economy.
 The transition towards a green economy and net zero emissions is also expected to influence the industrial outlook in terms of production and employment as well as the composition of labour demand in the future.

-This report presents the industrial scenario that underlies the COPS 2022 projections.
-This scenario was developed in collaboration with Deloitte, based on information available as of Spring 2022.
+This report presents the industrial scenario that underlies the COPS 2024 projections.
+This scenario was developed in collaboration with Deloitte, based on information available up to Spring 2024.
 It provides a comprehensive analysis of the historical and future trends for each of the 42 industries defined by COPS.
 Those 42 industries cover the entire economy and are based on the North American Industry Classification System (NAICS), version 2017.

 Each of the 42 industrial summaries includes the following information:

-• Domestic and external drivers of demand for the goods or services produced by the industry (links with the macroeconomic indicators, including major components of aggregate demand, such as consumption, investment and exports);
+- A 10-year outlook for real GDP, employment and productivity, highlighting the main domestic and external drivers of demand for the goods or services produced by the industry (links with the macroeconomic indicators, including major components of aggregate demand, such as consumption, investment and exports); and

 Key Occupations by Industry

-Key occupations by industry are based on the National Occupation Classification (NOC), version 2016 (4-digit).
+Key occupations by industry are based on the National Occupation Classification (NOC), version 2021 (5-digit).
 They consist of the largest occupations within the industry and/or occupations that are highly concentrated in the industry (without necessarily being large occupations).

 More specifically, they are occupations accounting for the largest shares of total employment in the industry (see example 1) and/or occupations for which the industry accounts for a significant share of total employment in the occupation (see example 2).